 The Sprint Review takes place at the end of the Sprint and is designed to gather actionable feedback on what the Team has completed.
-This ceremony, also known as the “Demo”, is an exciting opportunity for the team to showcase its work and to inspect the overall roadmap for the product.
+This ceremony, also known as the "Demo", is an exciting opportunity for the team to showcase its work and to inspect the overall roadmap for the product (Product Backlog).

+Another important, but often overlooked aspect of the review is to have working software.
+The point of the review is to get feedback from the customer and end user.
+If the software isn't tested and working then its not possible to start this important feedback loop.
 Remember, the review does include a demonstration, but the focus should be a conversation.
-In the video below Jeff explains how this ceremony came about.
+In the video Jeff explains how this ceremony came about.

 - Attendees include the Scrum Team and key stakeholders invited by the Product Owner;